miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/index.md

   solutions designed for compliance, security, and operational continuity
 - **Operational Excellence:** Collaboration with SRE and ITOps teams to ensure reliability, observability, and performance at scale

----

-**I help organizations turn complexity into clarity and deliver technology strategies that scale with confidence.**